youldash/iOS/Day 2/README.md

 }
 ```

-* Next, ype the following stub implementation for `-countByEnumeratingWithState:objects:count:` method, which implements (and confirms to) a procedure (defined by `NSFastEnumeration`) for returning (by reference) C arrays of objects over which the sender should iterate:
+* Next, type the following stub implementation for `-countByEnumeratingWithState:objects:count:` method, which implements (and confirms to) a procedure (defined by `NSFastEnumeration`) for returning (by reference) C arrays of objects over which the sender should iterate:

 ``` Objective-C
 #pragma mark -